Node Functions

 Quick Start

-Create hello.js under the ./node-functions directory and use the following example code to create your first Node Functions:
+Create hello.js in the ./node-functions/api directory and use the following example code to create your first Node Functions:

-// File path ./node-functions/hello.js// Access path example.com/helloexport default function onRequest(context) {return new Response('Hello from Node Functions!');}
+// File path ./node-functions/api/hello.js// Access path example.com/api/helloexport default function onRequest(context) {return new Response('Hello from Node Functions!');}

 Note:

-If you see index.js created under the ./node-functions directory, accessing the root path will enter the function instead of the homepage.
+Create index.js in the ./node-functions directory.
+Accessing the root path will enter the function instead of the homepage.

 We recommend that you manage function files through subdirectories.
 In the following example, create nodeinfo.js under ./node-functions/api to return information related to node: